- What is prostate cancer?

 A European study did find a lower risk of death from prostate cancer with PSA screening (done about once every 4 years), but the researchers estimated that about 1,050 men would need to be screened (and 37 treated) in order to prevent one death from prostate cancer.
 Neither of these studies has shown that PSA screening helps men live longer (lowers the overall death rate).

 Prostate cancer is often a slow-growing cancer, so the effects of screening in these studies may become clearer in the coming years.
 Both of these studies are being continued to see if longer follow-up will give clearer results.
 Several other large studies of prostate cancer screening are now going on as well.

-Until more information is available, you and your doctor should decide whether you should have tests to screen for prostate cancer.
+Until more information is available, you and your doctor should decide whether you should have tests for prostate cancer.
 There are many factors to take into account, including your age and health.
-If you're young and develop prostate cancer, it may shorten your life if it's not caught early.
-Screening men who are older or in poor health in order to find early prostate cancer is less likely to help them live longer.
-This is because most prostate cancers are slow-growing, and men who are older or sicker are likely to die from other causes before their prostate cancer grows enough to cause problems.
+If you’re young and develop prostate cancer, it may shorten your life if it’s not caught early.
+Screening men who are older or in poor health is less likely to help them live longer.
+This is because most prostate cancers are slow-growing, and men who are older or have major health problems are more likely to die from other causes before their prostate cancer grows enough to cause problems.

 Last Revised: 01/06/2015